Unique Commuter Solutions

 The High Occupancy Vehicles (HOV)

 Designated with a diamond-shaped symbol, HOV lanes are found on Interstates 66, 95, and 395.
 Unlike Interstate 66, which designates the HOV lane with only the symbol, Interstate 95 and 395 are physically separated from non-HOV traffic with concrete barriers.
 These barriers not only control access to the HOV lanes with a limited number of entrance and exit points, they also help prevent using the lanes "temporarily."
 The restricted hours of operation for HOV lanes can be somewhat confusing.
-The restricted hours are in force Monday through Friday following the schedule below.
-Outside of these hours, there are no HOV restrictions.
+The construction of the HOT lanes has changed the normal hours the HOV is unrestricted.

 Interstate 66 has an HOV-2 restriction, meaning that the car must have at least two occupants.
 Interstates 95 and 395 have HOV-3 restrictions, requiring a minimum of three occupants.
 There have been discussions in the past year concerning changing the HOV-3 restriction to HOV-2; as yet, no action has been taken.